 This turns Annapurna Circuit Trek Clockwise into Annapurna Circumambulation and trail of religious value.
 Because the Clockwise circuit of any sacred site is called Circumambulation and circumambulation is an integral part of Hindu and Buddhist devotional practice and holy deeds.

 How is Annapurna Circuit Clockwise different from Annapurna Circuit Trek?

-Annapurna Circuit Trek is widely popular and loved by the trekkers of the globe.
-The mesmerizing beauty, wilderness, hospitality, and local culture has lead Annapurna Circuit to be one of the most appreciated and liked trekking trail of the trekkers.
+Annapurna Circuit Trek is widely popular and loved by trekkers around the globe.
+The mesmerizing beauty, wilderness, hospitality, and local culture has led Annapurna Circuit to be one of the most appreciated and liked trekking trail of the trekkers.

 Every year number of trekkers land in Nepal to accomplish Annapurna Circuit Trail.
-The trail has always been started from Bensisahar, crossing Manang District, passing Thorong La, traversing through Mustang District, and relaxing at Pokhara.
+The trail has always started from Bensisahar, crossing Manang District, passing Thorong La, traversing through Mustang District, and relaxing at Pokhara.
 And this route of Annapurna Circuit goes anticlockwise as per the direction.
-This route has been working out, implementing, and popularized by everyone.
+This route has been worked out, implemented, and popularized by everyone.

-Nevertheless, for the new and unique experience, Nepal Adventure Team is arranging and organizing Annapurna Circuit Trail Clockwise where the trek begins from Pokhara, crossing the Mustang district, passing Thorong La, traversing through Manang district, and landing at Bensisahar.
+Nevertheless, for the new and unique experience, Nepal Adventure Team is arranging and organizing Annapurna Circuit Trail Clockwise where the trek begins from Pokhara, crosses the Mustang district, passes Thorong La, traverses through Manang district, and lands at Bensisahar.

 This new style of completing Annapurna Circuit has the following features: